 Error response documentation

-Use this reference if you're building a new R365 integration or migrating an existing one to the standardized API surface.
+Use this reference if you are building a new R365 integration or migrating an existing one.

 Request Public API Access